 One of the major new features that you’ll come across in every discussion about graphics today is real-time ray tracing.
 And what does this feature offer?

 Essentially, it traces the paths of individual in-game rays of light in order to create extremely realistic reflections and lighting.
-Up until recently, it was a feature exclusive to Nvidia RTX GPUs and it had some major downside that made it feel more like a gimmick than a major feature.
-Mainly, it was very demanding and could lead to massive FPS drops, not to mention that not that few games implemented it well.
+Up until recently, it was a feature exclusive to Nvidia RTX GPUs and it had some big downsides that made it feel more like a gimmick than a major feature.
+Mainly, it was very demanding and could lead to massive FPS drops, not to mention that not that many games implemented it well.

-Now, AMD will be introducing ray tracing to their new RDNA2-based GPU lineup this year, plus both the new Xbox and PlayStation consoles are using RDNA2 GPUs, so ray tracing will soon be a much more accessible, more commonplace feature.
+Now, AMD has added ray tracing to their arsenal with the new RDNA2-based GPU RX 6000 lineup, plus both the new Xbox and PlayStation consoles are using RDNA2 GPUs, so ray tracing is becoming a much more accessible, more mainstream feature.

-What this means is that developers are bound to start focusing on ray tracing more but it remains to be seen how AMD and Nvidia GPUs compare on this front i.e. whether the quality and the performance will be on a similar level.
+What this means is that developers are bound to start focusing on ray tracing more but Nvidia does still have an edge when it comes to ray tracing performance due to DLSS.

 Finding The Right Graphics Card